-An estimated 250,000 no less headed to the four nations of the Great Britain for safety.
+An estimated 250,000 no less headed to the four nations of Great Britain for safety.
 In fact, the Belgians in wartime Britain constituted the biggest single ethnic influx of refugees into Britain to date.
 About one in three stayed in London or its environs.

-In some purpose-built villages they had their own schools, newspapers, shops, hospitals, churches, prisons and police.
+In some purpose-built villages, they had their own schools, newspapers, shops, hospitals, churches, prisons, and police.
 These areas were considered Belgian territory and run by the Belgian government.
-They even used the Belgian currency.
+They even used Belgian currency.

 Belgian artists, like the sculptor George Minne and the painters Valerius de Saedeleer and Gustave van de Woestijne sought refuge in Wales where they settled and worked.
 The symbolist poet and art critic Emile Verhaeren also found his way to Wales.

-But while at the start of the war, the local populations in the host countries were favourable to the refugees from “Poor Little Belgium”, public opinion gradually turned into mistrust and distance.
+But while at the start of the war, the local populations in the host countries were favorable to the refugees from “Poor Little Belgium”, public opinion gradually turned into mistrust and distance.
 The UK and France had a different attitude towards the Belgians than the Dutch.
 In WW1, the Netherlands was neutral.

 The Belgian foreign ministry says that at the start of the hostilities, the Belgian immigrants were generally seen as survivors of brutality and representatives of a small martyred country that had resisted a largely superior invader, in terms of both men and equipment.

 Some newspapers at the time compared King Albert I and his troops to King Leonidas who, with his 300 Spartan warriors, stood up to the vast Persian army in the Battle of Thermopylae in 480 BC.
 But this empathy diminished over time.

-But within a year of the war ending on 11 November 1918, more than 90 per cent had returned home.
+But within a year of the war ending on 11 November 1918, more than 90 percent had returned home.
 Those in the UK were known as the “British Belgians” and many left as quickly as they came, leaving little time to establish any significant legacy.